Once upon a time, I stuck my hand into a beluga whale's mouth and patted her firmly on the tongue. Really.

 If you would like to learn more about these fascinating mammals and maybe even climb into the tank for an unforgettable opportunity to appreciate their gentle majesty, plan a visit to Mystic Aquarium, which is open daily year-round.
 Visitors can always observe the whales in their exhibit tank.
 Those who would like to participate in the Beluga Encounter Program can register on-site if space is available, but if you have your heart set on hugging a whale, you should make a reservation in advance, particularly during the busy summer months.

-As of 2018, the price for the Beluga Encounter Program including a professional photo of your encounter is $179 for non-members and $169 for Mystic Aquarium members.
+As of 2019, the price for the Beluga Encounter Program including a professional photo of your encounter is $179 for non-members and $169 for Mystic Aquarium members.
 You must also pay the aquarium's regular admission rate on the date of your visit.
-Another unique offering—Paint with a Whale—is slightly more affordable at $139 for non-members ages 13 and up, and you'll walk away with a one-of-a-kind souvenir of your encounter.
+Another unique offering—Paint with a Whale—is slightly more affordable at $139 for non-members ($129 for members) ages 13 and up, and you'll walk away with a one-of-a-kind souvenir of your encounter.
+Mystic Aquarium's newest beluga encounter program is Whales Up Close, available for ages six and up, in which you'll interact with a whale from outside the water.

 Reservations can be made online, or call 860-572-5955.
 You may also purchase a gift certificate for the program if you would like to give someone an unexpected and very memorable gift.

 Mystic Aquarium is located just off I-95 at exit 90 in Mystic, Connecticut.